ladyofcode/ladyofcode/README.md

 ### Heyoooo!

 I'm Tabs!
 Developer, designer, and self-starter.
-I do lots of things:
+I do lots of things: stream, work on a ton of side projects, lead communities, mentor, and do 100 Day Challenges.

-- Stream projects and work on Twitch.
-- Side projects galore.
-Major one is Grid.
-- Mentoring (local/online communities and at Innovation ACT).
-- Lead communities.
-'Cause it's fun.
-- 100 Day Challenges.
-Currently 100 Days of Music.
 We go hard.

 You can find me on